-With more than 15 years experience, Zohar, head of our litigation department, represents foreign and Israeli clients in commercial disputes.
-Zohar is involved in some of the most complex and sensitive litigation, arbitration and mediation proceedings in Israel and has an excellent track record in achieving results for clients.
+Zohar, one of the firm’s founders and the head of its Litigation Department, has over 20 years’ experience representing foreign and Israeli clients in commercial disputes.
+Zohar is involved in some of the most complex and sensitive litigation, arbitration, and mediation proceedings in Israel, and has an excellent track record of achieving results for clients.

-Landmark cases representing both corporates and individuals have included disputes about investments in venture capital funds, rights of minority shareholders, derivative actions, corporate infrastructure, class actions, and distribution agreements.
-In the course thereof, Zohar has acted for some of Israel’s largest corporations, in the Administrative Courts and in the High Court of Justice.
+Landmark cases in which he represented both corporations and individuals include disputes about investments in venture capital funds, rights of minority shareholders, IP infringement, derivative actions, corporate infrastructure, class actions, and distribution agreements.
+Zohar has acted for some of Israel’s largest corporations, before both the administrative courts and the High Court of Justice.